Mountain Running: Everything you need to know about running at altitude

-Thankfully, there are some high-tech and easy-to-find options that will allow your body to reap the benefits of altitude training, without the plane ride.
+Thankfully, there are some high-tech and easy-to-find options that will allow your body to reap the benefits of mountain running (altitude training), without the plane ride.

 Enjoy the benefits of altitude training with the company of friends in an altitude training class.
 Specialized facilities are designed to decrease the percentage of oxygen available in the room, simulating the air at high altitudes.